-When a pupil's behaviour falls below the standard that can reasonably be expected of them, staff will respond in order to restore a calm and safe learning environment, and to prevent recurrence of misbehaviour.
+When a student's behaviour falls below the standard that can reasonably be expected of them, staff will respond in order to restore a calm and safe learning environment, and to prevent recurrence of misbehaviour.

-Staff will endeavour to create a predictable environment by always challenging behaviour that falls short of the standards, and by responding in a consistent, fair and proportionate manner, so pupils know with certainty that misbehaviour will always be addressed.
+Staff will endeavour to create a predictable environment by always challenging behaviour that falls short of the standards, and by responding in a consistent, fair and proportionate manner, so students know with certainty that misbehaviour will always be addressed.

-De-escalation techniques can be used to help prevent further behaviour issues arising, such as the use of prearranged scripts and phrases.
+De-escalation techniques can be used to help prevent further behaviour issues arising, such as the use of pre-arranged scripts and phrases.

-All pupils will be treated equitably under the policy, with any factors that contributed to the behavioural incident identified and taken into account.
+All students will be treated equitably under the policy, with any factors that contributed to the behavioural incident identified and taken into account.

-When giving behaviour sanctions, staff will also consider what support could be offered to a pupil to help them to meet behaviour standards in the future.
+When giving behaviour sanctions, staff will also consider what support could be offered to a student to help them to meet behaviour standards in the future.

-The school may use 1 or more of the following sanctions in response to unacceptable behaviour:

-- > Sending the pupil out of the class - >A verbal reprimand and reminder of the expectations of behaviour - > Setting of written tasks such as an account of their behaviour - Expecting work to be completed at home, or at break or lunchtime - > Detention at break or lunchtime, after school or on a Saturday - ► Loss of privileges for instance, the loss of a prized responsibility - School-based community service, such as tidying a classroom - Referring the pupil to a senior member of staff - Letter or phone call home to parents - > Agreeing a behaviour contract - ➤ Putting a pupil 'on report' - Removal of the pupil from the classroom - ➤ Suspension - ➤ Permanent exclusions, in the most serious of circumstances

-Personal circumstances of the pupil will be taken into account when choosing sanctions and decisions will be made on a case-by-case basis, but with regard to the impact on perceived fairness.

-7.5 Reasonable force

-Reasonable force covers a range of interventions that involve physical contact with pupils.
-All members of staff have a duty to use reasonable force, in the following circumstances, to prevent a pupil from:
+anom to most ponariour standards in the fatale.
+The school may use 1 or more of the following sanctions in response to unacceptable behaviour: □ Sending the student out of the class □ A verbal reprimand and reminder of the expectations of behaviour □ Setting of written tasks such as an account of their behaviour □ Expecting work to be completed at home, or at break or lunchtime □ Detention at break or lunchtime, after school or on a Saturday □ Loss of privileges - for instance, the loss of a prized responsibility □ School-based community service, such as tidying a classroom □ Referring the student to a senior member of staff □ Letter or phone call home to parents □ Agreeing a behaviour contract □ Putting a student 'on behaviour or work check' □ Removal of the student from the classroom □ Suspension □ Permanent exclusions, in the most serious of circumstances Personal circumstances of the student will be taken into account when choosing sanctions and decisions wil be made on a case-by-case basis, but with regard to the impact on perceived fairness.
+7.5 Reasonable force Reasonable force covers a range of interventions that involve physical contact with students.
+All members of staff have a duty to use reasonable force, in the following circumstances, to prevent a student from: □ Causing disorder ☐ Hurting themselves or others □ Damaging property □ Committing an offence Incidents of reasonable force must: □ Always be used as a last resort

-- ➤ Causing disorder

-- ➤ Hurting themselves or others

-- ➤ Damaging property

-- > Committing an offence

-Incidents of reasonable force must: